mekmarriott/ehrvis/README.md

 Setting Up
 ==================================================

-1) Make sure to have latest version of pip installed.
+1) Make sure you have latest version of pip installed.

-	IF NOT, install with:
+	If you don't have pip, install with:
 	>> sudo easy_install pip

-	For the latest version, use:
+	To upgrade to the latest version of pip, use:
 	>> sudo pip install --upgrade pip

 2) Make sure to have the latest version of virtualenv installed